AndyObtiva/glimmer-dsl-swt/README.md

 glimmer scaffold[AppName]
 ```

-This will generate an advanced "Hello, World!" app, package it as a Mac or Windows native file (DMG/PKG/APP/MSI), and launch it all in one fell swoop.
+This will generate an advanced "Hello, World!" app, package it as a Mac DMG/PKG/APP, Windows APP, or Linux GEM, and launch it all in one fell swoop.

 Suppose you run: